flimblewitz/jigsaw/README.md

 ## How do I configure it?
 Use the following environment variables:
 - `PORT`: the port Thespian runs on
+- `SERVICE_NAME`: the service name that Thespian includes in its spans and span events.
+This should be unique per Thespian instance
 - `CONFIG_JSON`: this defines the behavior for Thespian's three gRPC methods.
 The specification is defined by the types in [the thespian_instance.rs file](/src/thespian_instance.rs).
 There are examples in [the example_configs folder](example_configs)
 - `OTEL_BACKEND_ADDRESS`: this defines the gRPC address of the OpenTelemetry backend (e.g. Tempo) to which your Thespian instance should send its spans and span events.
 The default value is `http://localhost:4317`
 - `LOKI_ADDRESS`: if you want Thespian to send span events directly to a Loki instance, fill this in.
 Example: `http://localhost:3200`